A First Timer’s Guide to Winter Park, Colorado

 Del: Funny enough, I was just talking to my friend about that.
 Our speedometer has melted, and as a result, it’s very hard to see with any degree of accuracy exactly how fast we were going.

-If you’re flying in from out of state and arrive at Denver International Airport you can rent a car and drive up, take local transportation service like Home James or Colorado Tour Transportation, or you can take public transportation from DIA to Union Station in downtown Denver and ride the Amtrak Ski Train (the Winter Park Express) to Winter Park.
+If you’re flying in from out of state and arrive at Denver International Airport you can rent a car and drive up, take local transportation service like Home James or Colorado Tour Transportation, or you can take public transportation from DIA to Union Station in downtown Denver and ride the Amtrak Ski Train (the Winter Park Express) to Winter Park, Colorado.

 The Town of Winter Park is only 89.9 miles from Denver International Airport.